golanlevin/DrawingWithMachines/machines/hp7475a/README.md

 # Plotting with the HP7475A

-This document outlines a workflow for offline (non-interactive) plotting with the STUDIO for Creative Inquiry's HP7475A, using Processing and from a Mac.
+***Summary:*** *This document outlines a workflow for offline (non-interactive) plotting with the STUDIO for Creative Inquiry's HP7475A, using Processing and from a Mac computer.
+This has been tested in OSX 10.15.*

 #### Contents